 One day before the Independence Day, the Blue Forests team researched the condition of seagrass in the coastal island of Tanakeke.
-This routine activities are carried out every 6 months.
+These routine activities are carried out every 6 months.
 The aim of this activity is to ensure the seagrass condition are not endangered and damaged.
 So that they can still enjoy the fish that live around seagrass beds, mangroves and coral reefs around the island.

-For Tanakeke people, independence means they are easy access to get good food from agricultural in a limited area of the island, and fish and other marine life that could sustain them.
+For Tanakeke people, independence means they are easy to access to get good food from agricultural in a limited area of the island, and fish and other marine life that could sustain them.

 Blue Forests and the Tanakeke people gathered together after the game end